kellymarchisio/goat-for-bli/README.md

-Euclidean vs. Graph-Based Framings for BLI
+Euclidean vs. Graph-Based Framings for Bilingual Lexicon Induction
 ======================

 This is an implementation of the experiments and combination system presented